Airbotix-AI/airbotix/docs/super-admin-mangement-system-prd.md

 ### Functional Requirements:
 - [ ] Super Admin can create and manage user accounts
-- [ ] Admins can create workshops and assign teachers
+- [ ] Admins can create workshops with comprehensive content and media management
+- [ ] Workshop forms enforce all required fields and validation rules
+- [ ] Workshop status management (Draft/Completed/Archived) controls visibility
+- [ ] Workshop preview functionality shows main website display format
 - [ ] Students can be enrolled in workshops and courses
 - [ ] Teachers can view assignments and mark attendance
 - [ ] Course sequences can be created and managed